AstrobioMike/AstrobioMike.github.io/amplicon/demultiplexing.md

 # Tools used here
 There are many freely available tools to perform demultiplexing.
 Here I'll demonstrate with [Sabre](https://github.com/najoshi/sabre){:target="_blank"}.
 Sabre is awesomely simple and quick, and it is installable through the wonderful environment manager [Conda](/unix/conda-intro){:target="_blank"} 🙂

-Once we have conda, sabre can be installed like so:
+Once we have conda, an environment with sabre can be created like so:

 ```
-conda install -c conda-forge -c bioconda -c defaults sabre
+conda create -n sabre -c conda-forge -c bioconda -c defaults sabre

+# and activating it
+conda activate sabre
 ```

 <br>